Polylogism: Racialist polylogism

 Racialist polylogism is often identified with the Nazi era.
 It has been proposed that the ferment around Einstein's theory of relativity is an example of racialist polylogism.
 Some of the criticisms of relativity theory were mixed with racialist resistance that characterized the physics as an embodiment of Jewish ideology.
 (For example, Nobel Prize winner Philipp Lenard claimed scientific thought was conditioned by "blood and race", and he accused Werner Heisenberg of teaching "Jewish physics".)
-However this appears to be an argument ad hominem, not polylogism.
+Some suggest this appears to be an argument ad hominem, not polylogism, but as the notorious anti-semite and Nobel laureate physicist Philipp Lenard wrote, "There is such a thing as German Physics and Jewish Physics."
 Modern examples of supposed racialist polylogism are generally misleading.
 For example, US Supreme Court Justice Sotomayor has been accused of racialist polylogism for suggesting that a "wise Latina" might come to different legal conclusions than a white male.
 Although generally given the interpretation that life experience can influence one's ability to understand the practical implications of a legal argument, some commentators suggested that Sotomayor supported the idea that Latinas have a unique "logic".

+Comparison to Kuhn's incommensurability

+Some proponents of polylogism argue that different groups may indeed develop distinct scientific theories and frameworks, drawing on the work of Thomas Kuhn in "The Structure of Scientific Revolutions."
+Kuhn introduced the concept of paradigm shifts, suggesting that scientific progress is not a linear accumulation of knowledge but rather occurs through revolutionary changes in paradigms.
+According to this view, a paradigm encompasses the accepted theories, methods, and standards within a scientific community, and when a paradigm shift occurs, the new framework is often incommensurable with the old one, meaning that the two paradigms cannot be directly compared or reconciled.

+In this positive context, proponents of polylogism argue that different cultural, social, or ideological groups may operate under entirely distinct paradigms, leading to divergent scientific theories and understandings.
+The incommensurability of these paradigms implies that what one group considers scientific truth may not be seen as such by another.
+Therefore, they suggest that scientific theories can be different for different groups, not merely as a matter of interpretation but as fundamentally distinct ways of understanding the world, and that this carries no normative claim alongside it, unlike the way that Misesian polylogism is often used derogatorily.